BradleyCodeU/bradleycodeu.github.io/_apcsp/scrum/scrumsprint2.md

 category: scrum
 title: Scrum Sprint 2
 ---
 This project is to be completed with your assigned group of 3 or more.
+Your team will focus on ONE of the scenes during this sprint... either cityScene, countryScene, or underwaterScene.
+Only that ONE scene needs to look nice and organized.

 Do NOT delete the old tasks from the Done section of your Scrum Board.

 ![Scenes](/apcsp/scrum/ArtScene.PNG)

 TLDR: There are 5 new tasks that your group must add to your "To Do" list.
-Your team will complete ONE of the scenes during this sprint... either cityScene, countryScene, or underwaterScene.
+Your team will focus on ONE of the scenes during this sprint... either cityScene, countryScene, or underwaterScene.
+Only that ONE scene needs to look nice and organized.
 Details for these tasks are in the directions.

 - cityScene 5pts